Browse

 Notes

-Drawing 63 similarly shows a column-flue articulated in two stages, except that here the lower stage features simpler spiraling and the upper stage is more elaborate with a vegetal capital and radial vault similar to Dance's margin study in drawing 1.
+The drawing shows a column-flue articulated in two stages - the lower featuring simpler spiraling and the upper appearing more elaborate with a vegetal capital and radial vault similar to Dance's margin study in SM volume 74/1.
 Smoke rises whimsically from the chimney.
-Elsewhere on the drawing are a rough plan of the hall with the stove surrounded by counters, an elevation of the side aisles with segmental arches, and an upward perspective into a radial vault.
+Elsewhere on the drawing are a rough plan of the hall with the stove surrounded by counters, an elevation of the side aisles with segmental arches and an upward perspective into a radial vault.

 Level